churcho/apxr_io/README.md

 ### Sample Data

-Using the following command you can seed your local ApxrIo instance with some sample data:
+Using the following command you can seed your local apxr_io instance with some sample data:

 ```shell
 mix run priv/repo/seeds.exs